-The LeRoi Brothers‘ – Check This Action (1006) was released in the spring of 1983 with a Rock & Roll parade down Austin’s Congress Avenue that featured the boys jammin’ from the bed of a pick-up.
+The LeRoi Brothers‘ – Check This Action (1006) (CD Baby) was released in the spring of 1983 with a Rock & Roll parade down Austin’s Congress Avenue that featured the boys jammin’ from the bed of a pick-up.
 The critically acclaimed LP exceeded all expectations and is now considered a classic roots Rock & Roll record.
 In 2017 a Deluxe CD Reissue was released that includes Six Bonus Tracks, four taken from the legendary Moon Twist EP that was originally released on Amazing Records in 1981.
 The two additional outtakes were taken from the Check This Action 1983 sessions.

 On the heels of that success, Jungle unleashed Big Guitars from Texas – Trash, Twang and Thunder (1007), an exceptional album that featured 14 sizzling instrumentals by six of Austin’s most renowned musicians: Denny Freeman, Evan Johns, Frankie Camaro, Don Leady, Mike Buck and Keith Ferguson.
 The LP received considerable attention on college and alternative radio charts and, more prestigiously, was widely recognized by the industry when in 1985 it was nominated for a Grammy Award in the category of Best Rock Instrumental Performance.
 That same year N.A.I.R.D. presented the Big Guitars an Honorable Mention Award for Best Indie Rock Album.
 1988 found the Big Guitars burnin` up on Compact Disc, released in January by RykoDisc (20074).

-1985 also saw the Halloween release of the Commands single – Psycho/My Baby Loves Monster Movies (8501-45).
+1985 also saw the Halloween release of the Commandos single – Psycho/My Baby Loves Monster Movies (8501-45).
 Core ghouls Suzy Elkins and Gerry “Phareaux” Felton were joined by spooks Mike Buck, Omar Dykes, Don Leady, and Wes Starr and included a cameo appearance by Al “Grandpa Munster” Lewis.

 1986 proved to be the busiest year so far for the label.
 The self-titled debut by Evan Johns & the H-Bombs (1008) was released in early April.
 The epic LP which balances Johns’ raucous guitar-wielding tapestry with powerful countryish tunes and ballads, was partially produced by Garry Tallent of Bruce Springsteen’s E-Street Band.
 Danny Federici, another E-Streeter, is featured in a cameo appearance.